 Microbiome Systems Biology in the Arumugam Group

-Lifestyle changes and lack of physical activity are important factors involved in metabolic disorders.
-However, emerging evidence suggests that our gut microbiome and their interactions with us play an important role in our health and well-being.
+Genetic background, lifestyle changes and lack of physical activity are important factors involved in metabolic disorders.
+However, emerging evidence suggests that our gut microbiome and their interactions with us also play an important role in our health and well-being.
 An imbalance in the gut microbiome may signify an unhealthy state of the host and contribute to obesity and diabetes pathogenesis.

 “Enterotypes of the human gut microbiome”